fabricioricard/bigfootwebminer/btcec/README.md

 as Go, but it has signficantly diverged since then.
 The btcsuite developers original is licensed under the liberal ISC license.

-Although this package was primarily written for btcd and adapted to pktd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use secp256k1 elliptic curve cryptography.
+Although this package was primarily written for btcd and adapted to bigchaind, it has intentionally been designed so it can be used as a standalone package for any projects needing to use secp256k1 elliptic curve cryptography.